jakerood/p6-web-scraping/README.md

 ## Step 1: Getting Started

-1. Copy the base repository into your GitHub account
+1. Copy the base repository into your GitHub account using the following template: [wmnlp-materials/web-scraping](https://github.com/wmnlp-materials/json-sentiment)

 2. Clone your new repository down to your machine